-“I dedicate this project to my father Landis Wilson Myers, a true craftsman himself.
-He was a wood worker, home builder, metal worker, guitar player, printing pressman, baseball player, self-made business man, and a “fixer” of almost anything.
-My father loved working with his hands and would have felt a very deep connection to this project.”
+“I dedicate this book to my father, Landis Wilson Myers, a true craftsman himself.
+He was a woodworker, home builder, metalworker, guitar player, printing pressman, baseball player, self-made businessman, and a “fixer” of almost anything.
+My father loved working with his hands and would have felt a very deep connection to this book.”

 ~Tadd Landis Myers

 Nearly five years ago I set off on a photographic journey to document the American craftsman—an overlooked but defining part of America.
 At the time, this project was simply a short-term way to pass the time while business was a bit slow due to the struggling economy.
 There seemed to be little discussion about products that were handcrafted in America, which piqued my curiosity and led me on a search for these fascinating companies and individuals.
 Little did I know how things would change in just five short years and how quickly this important story would grow.

 Our country has seen many years of decline in American manufacturing, yet it is this sector of our economy that built this wonderful nation.
 Portraits of the American Craftsman is a celebration of the many men and women who still handcraft beautiful products right here in the United States of America.
 It has been an honor and a pleasure to shine a light on these companies and tell their story—a story that lives on inside the objects they continue to produce, day in and day out.